The Smart Way to Ask for Coaching Client Referrals

 3. Offer an Incentive

 If you’re not sure someone will take you up on your referral email, make them a better offer!
-You can do this by offering an incentive if they refer someone to you who’s a good fit.
+You can do this by giving an incentive if they refer someone to you who’s a good fit.

 • A commission if you close the sale with the person they refer